singhal1adarsh/Hackathon-Bug-Fixing/README.md

-# SecureBlocks Mock Test

-`Marriage.sol` contains all the logic of Marriage.

-`wedding` function used for marriage of two individual.

-Contract have certain hints present to provide the right direction to achieve the task.
+# Blockchain Hackathon
+## Round : Bug Fixing
+`Marriage.sol` is contract descibing the process of marriage and divorce.
+Both the activities will be approved by lawyer.

-Please perform all the task listed in the contract by __@notice__ or __///__(developer comments).
+Functionality of each method is described in the developer comment mentioned above each function by __@notice__ or __///__.

+There are total 10 fixes labelled as `Fix_n` in comment.
+Understand the requirement of Fix and put the best code to implement.

 ## Test Submission Guidelines

-Step -1 : Clone the repo
+Step -1 : Clone this repository to your github account Step -2 : Create a new branch with your identity.
-Step -2 : Perform the changes locally on your system.
+Step -3 : Perform the changes locally.
-Step -3 : Raise a PR to finally submit your result.
-PR name should be like **NAME_ROLLNO**.
+Step -4 : Push your code.
+Step -5 : Raise a Pull Request for your new code to merge it with base master branch.

-**Timing for test is 20 Mins**
+**Timing :  20 Mins**

-## Result Analysis Based on
+**Maximum Points : 50**

+**Points of each fix is written in the bracket just after the label as `Fix_n(points)`**